lelarry26/css-lab-flexbox-practice_v2/README.md

 Create a simple three column layout with numbers centered on each column.

-- open the file `centerButton.html`
+- Open the file `centerButton.html`
-- create the layout in the screenshot below
+- Create the layout in the screenshot below

 <details>
 <summary>